-Our Affordability Calculator can help you plan for the future so you know exactly what you can afford before going ahead with a purchase.
+Our Car Finance Calculator can help you plan for the future so you know exactly what you can afford before going ahead with a purchase.

 Although missing a payment would be the absolute last resort, it's always good to ask in advance just so you know exactly what to expect if the worst was to happen.

 The dealer may be able to give you some insight into what to expect and alternative solutions to save you the worry.

 Compare the total cost of borrowing, including all charges over the full term of the loan